zebrunner/reporting/docs/dashboards.md

 * Personal total tests (man-hours) (Monthly personal automation ROI by tests execution.
 160+hours for UI tests indicates that your execution ROI…….)
 * Total personal tests trend (Totally consolidated personal tests status trend)

-3. You can add an unlimited quantity of widgets to the dashboard.
+3. You can add an unlimited quantity of widgets to a dashboard.
-To add the widget, click on it, and when you’ve chosen all the widgets you need, click the «Add» button.
+To add a widget, click on it, and, when you’ve chosen all the widgets you need, click the «Add» button.

 4. If you’ve changed your mind and don’t want to add one or several of the already chosen widgets, click on the three dots/additional options/menu icon and choose «Delete», all the selected items will be deleted.
-When you’ve added a widget to the dashboard, it would be marked with the word «Added» and the tick:
+When you add a widget to a dashboard, it will be marked with a word «Added» and a tick:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr-widgets-17.png?raw=true" alt="" width="500" />

-#### Editing the dashboard
+#### Editing dashboards

-To edit the dashboard, click on the pencil icon in the upper-right corner of the window:
+To edit a dashboard, click on the pencil icon in the upper-right corner of the window:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/03-01.jpg?raw=true" alt="" width="900" />